Darnel-K/ApacheCodeFileHandlers/README.md

 1.  ### CH_FORMAT

-    > Purpose: Enables or disables function of this script
+    > Purpose: Enables or disables function of this script.
     >
     > **Some File Extensions are enabled by default making this parameter useless, going to change this.**
     >